AdobeDocs/audience-manager.it-IT/help/using/dil/dil-instance-methods.md

  -->

-* Quando `secureDataCollection= true` (predefinito), [!UICONTROL DIL] effettua sempre chiamate sicure HTTPS.
+* When `secureDataCollection= true` (default), [!UICONTROL DIL] always makes secure, HTTPS calls.

-* Quando `secureDataCollection= false`effettua [!UICONTROL DIL] chiamate HTTP o HTTPS seguendo il protocollo di protezione impostato dalla pagina.
+* When `secureDataCollection= false`, [!UICONTROL DIL] makes either HTTP or HTTPS calls by following the security protocol set by the page.

 >[!IMPORTANT]
 >
->Imposta `secureDataCollection= false` se utilizzi visitorapi. js e [!UICONTROL DIL] sulla stessa pagina.
+>Set `secureDataCollection= false` if you use visitorAPI.js and [!UICONTROL DIL] on the same page.
 Vedi il codice di esempio di seguito.

 <pre><code class="js">var dilinstance = DIL. create ({
  …